Source code for ophyd_async.core._device_filler

 from ._signal_backend import SignalBackend, SignalDatatype

-from ._utils import cached_get_origin, cached_get_type_hints, get_origin_class
+from ._utils import T, V, cached_get_origin, cached_get_type_hints, get_origin_class

 SignalBackendT = TypeVar("SignalBackendT", bound=SignalBackend)